Logic of Qualitative Methods (Modules 1, 5, 9)

 James Mahoney

-This session is divided into two parts.
-The first part provides a selection introduction to the use of logic and set theory in qualitative research.
+This session first provides a selective introduction to the use of logic and set theory in qualitative research.
 The key topics covered include necessary, sufficient, and INUS conditions; set diagrams; and statistics versus logic.
-The second part uses the ideas from the first part to introduce a regularity theory of causality.
-This theory understands causality as a relationship between X and Y in which: (1) X precedes Y in times; (2) X is directly or indirectly connected to Y in space and time; and (3) X is constantly conjoined with Y. We focus special attention on the third component.
+The second part uses the ideas from the first part to introduce a modern regularity theory of causality.
+This theory builds from the idea that causality is a recurrent spatial and temporal relationship between X and Y.

 Required readings: